Caring for Someone With Chronic Obstructive Pulmonary Disease (COPD)

 American Heart Association: Resources to Help You Quit Smoking

-American Cancer Society: Guide to Quitting Smoking
+American Cancer Society: How to Quit Using Tobacco

 Pulmonary rehabilitation: